DataSF/draft-publishing-standards/formats/location-addresses.md

 * you can publish addresses as either single strings or break into separate fields
   * provide this information in your data dictionary and be consistent

-> **Note:** this guidance is provided to promote consistency across shared tabular datasets and not as a comprehensive guide to address standards.
-For a comprehensive standard on addressing, see the [Federal Geographic Data Committee \(FGDC\) United States Thoroughfare, Landmark, and Postal Address Data Standard](https://www.fgdc.gov/standards/projects/address-data)
+> **Note:** this guidance is provided to promote consistency across the bulk of shared tabular datasets and not as a comprehensive guide to address standards.
+For a comprehensive standard on addressing, see the [Federal Geographic Data Committee (FGDC) United States Thoroughfare, Landmark, and Postal Address Data Standard](https://www.fgdc.gov/standards/projects/address-data)

 | Element | Data Type | Definition | Valid Values |
 | :--- | :--- | :--- | :--- |